 Copper Octanoate (Cueva)

 Copper mixed with naturally occurring fatty acids forms copper salt of fatty acids, technically known as soap with an overall lower concentration of copper.
 Cueva contains copper octanoate, which is a blue material that can be used in the organic production of many crops.
 The lower copper ion release helped reduce phytotoxicity (russeting) in fire blight control trials in semi-arid Washington but have shown some risk of russeting in wetter areas of Oregon and California.
 West coast trials for management of spinach downy mildew, grape powdery mildew, or apple scab averaged about 50% control with variable results from year to year.
-Cueva was not effective against eastern filbert blight while other copper products generally resulted in good control.
+Cueva was not effective against the fungal disease eastern filbert blight while other copper products generally resulted in good control.

 Copper Ammonium Carbonate (Copper-Count-N)

 The green precipitate copper ammonium carbonate occurs when sodium carbonate is added to a copper sulfate solution.
 When sprayed onto plants the ammonia evaporates leaving a long lasting residue of copper carbonate, basic copper sulfate and/or copper hydroxide (Thomson 2000).
 Formulated as Copper-Count-N, the label allows application to a wide variety of crops for management of many different diseases.
 The label lists precautions similar to those of other copper-based pesticides to prevent phytotoxicity with pH and copper sensitive crops.
 This product has not been evaluated in a lot of trials on the west coast.
-Studies in California found Copper-Count-N resulted in 72% control of walnut blight.
+Studies in California found Copper-Count-N resulted in 72% control of the bacterial disease walnut blight.
 Additionally, excellent control of olive leaf spot was reported but copper in any formulation also resulted in excellent control when disease pressure was low (Teviotdale et al 1989).

 Copper Oxychloride and Combinations – (Badge, C-O-C-S)

-Copper oxychloride is a green to blue-green compound used for disease control.
+Copper oxychloride is a green to blue-green compound used for disease management.
 Not available alone but often mixed with other copper-based materials.
 The product C-O-C-S is composed of both copper oxychloride and basic copper sulfate.
 Badge is composed of both copper oxychloride and copper hydroxide.
 Both products have the same warnings about pH and copper sensitive crops.

 In lilac tissue culture, C-O-C-S resulted in 80% control of copper sensitive isolates of Pseudomonas syringae but only 27% control of copper resistant bacteria (Scheck and Pscheidt 1998).
 C-O-C-S also was excellent in the same olive leaf spot trial mentioned above where all copper-based products did well.